nadaalay/Image_Classifier/README.md

 ### Project Overview

 The goal of this project is to build an image classifier by using Pytorch python library.
-The classifier takes flowers images and uses a pre-trained deep learning model in order to classify the different species of flowers in the dataset.
+The classifier takes flowers images and uses a pre-trained deep learning model in order to classify the 102 species of flowers in the dataset.

 ### Code